irtazahashmi/pytspl/doc/tutorials/intro.rst

     >>> scplot.draw_network(ax=ax)

-We can also plot the SC with its edge flow.
+We can also plot the SC with its corresponding edge flow.

 .. plot::
     :context: close-figs